 - If the Reauthorize button is greyed out, click on Qvinci and select the "Properties" button.
 Ensure the following options are checkmarked and the Admin is listed as "Login As":

-- Close this QB file and proceed to repeat above steps for the next QB file.
+- Close this QuickBooks file and proceed to repeat above steps for the next QuickBooks file.

-- Once the user has logged into each QB file using the appropriate file path that appears in Qvinci Sync App they should check that .SDU files have been created
+- Once the user has logged into each QuickBooks file using the appropriate file path that appears in Qvinci Sync App they should check that .SDU files have been created

 Check if .SDU files have been created